Skip to main content

 Like CT scans, MRI scans show detailed images of soft tissues in the body.
 But MRI scans use radio waves and strong magnets instead of x-rays.
 A contrast material called gadolinium may be injected into a vein before the scan to see details better.

-MRI scans provide a great deal of detail and can be very helpful in looking at the gallbladder and nearby bile ducts and other organs.
-Sometimes they can help tell a benign (non-cancer) tumor from one that's cancer.
-Special types of MRI scans can also be used in people who may have gallbladder cancer:
+MRI scans provide a great deal of detail and can be very helpful in looking at the gallbladder and nearby tissue, blood vessels (such as the portal vein), and lymph nodes.
+Sometimes they can help tell whether a tumor is cancer or benign (non-cancer).
+A special type of MRI scan called an MR cholangiopancreatography (MRCP) can also be used to look at the bile ducts.

 Laparoscopy

-Laparoscopy can help doctors plan surgery or other treatments, and can help determine the stage (extent) of the cancer.
+Laparoscopy can help doctors plan surgery or other treatments, and can help them determine the stage (extent) of the cancer.
 If needed, doctors can also put special instruments in through the incisions to take out biopsy samples for testing.

 Laparoscopy is often used to take out your gallbladder.
 This operation is called a laparoscopic cholecystectomy.
 If gallbladder cancer is found or suspected during that operation, surgeons usually change to an open cholecystectomy (removal of the gallbladder through a larger cut in the abdomen).
 The open method lets the surgeon see more and may lower the chance of releasing cancer cells into the abdomen when the gallbladder is removed.
-The use of the open procedure depends on the size of the cancer and whether surgery can remove it all.
+The use of the open procedure depends on the size of the cancer and w hether surgery can remove it all.

 Biopsy

-But a biopsy isn't always done before surgery to remove a gallbladder tumor.
-Doctors are often concerned that sticking a needle into the tumor or otherwise disturbing it without completely removing it might allow cancer cells to spread.
+During a biopsy, the doctor removes a tissue sample to be looked at with a microscope to see if cancer (or some other disease) is present.
+If gallbladder cancer is suspected, a biopsy is usually not done before surgery to remove the gallbladder.
+This is because doctors are often concerned that sticking a needle into the tumor or otherwise disturbing it without completely removing it might allow cancer cells to spread.

-In other cases, a doctor may feel that a biopsy of a suspicious area in the gallbladder is the best way to know for sure if it's cancer.
+In other cases, a doctor may feel that a biopsy of a suspicious area is the best way to know for sure if it's cancer.
 For example, imaging tests may show that a tumor has spread or grown too large to be removed completely by surgery.
 Many gallbladder cancers are not removable by the time they're first found.

-In most cases, this is done as a fine needle aspiration (FNA) biopsy, which uses a very thin needle attached to a syringe to suck out (aspirate) a sample of cells.Sometimes, the FNA doesn't get enough cells for a definite diagnosis, so a core needle biopsy, which uses a slightly larger needle to get a bigger sample, may be done.
+In most cases, this is done as a fine needle aspiration (FNA) biopsy, which uses a very thin needle attached to a syringe to suck out (aspirate) a sample of cells.
+Sometimes, the FNA doesn't get enough cells for a definite diagnosis, so a core needle biopsy, which uses a slightly larger needle to get a bigger sample, may be done.

 The American Cancer Society medical and editorial content team